 About Me

-Caroline Sharkey, PhD, MSW, LCSW, LICSW — I am a licensed independent clinical social worker and a Visiting Assistant Professor at the University at Albany, State University of New York (SUNY), School of Social Welfare beginning August 2023.
+Caroline Sharkey, PhD, MSW, LCSW, LICSW — I am a licensed independent clinical social worker and an Assistant Professor at the University at Albany, State University of New York (SUNY), School of Social Welfare.
 I hold a PhD from the University of Georgia School of Social Work.
-My research centers on the impact of trauma and historical trauma on metro communities, focusing on collective efficacy and social cohesion to mitigate community violence and promote at-promise youth paradigms.
-I examine the role of meso/macro-therapeutic interventions, including socially engaged art, digital storytelling, restorative practices, and youth civic engagement, to foster positive youth development and empowerment.
-My research includes participatory-action research, intersectional qualitative research, ethnocinema, and mixed methods approaches.
-I am focused on expanding the role of social work in non-traditional/non-clinical settings and emphasizing micro-meso-macro connections in social work practice and research.
-At the core of my scholarship is the balance of clinical experience and micro-oriented expertise, meso-systemic research, practice, community engagement, and policy development to enact sustainable change.
-I proudly embed my experience as a queer, Maltese-Arab/Irish, “city-kid turned urban scholar” into my work to address the lived and stated needs of people and communities in small, mid-sized, and metro cities.
+My research and practice center on the impact of trauma and historical trauma on young people living in city contexts and their communities.
+This work focuses on collective efficacy, social cohesion, crisis response models, and community embodied frameworks as ways to address the needs of young people in cities to promote at-promise youth paradigms and to mitigate trauma, including community violence, state-sanctioned violence, mass and school mass shootings, and historical trauma.
+I examine the role of meso/macro-therapeutic interventions, including socially engaged art, digital storytelling, restorative practices, and youth civic engagement, to foster positive youth development (PYD) and critical youth perspectives.
+I work to promote social work in non-traditional/non-clinical settings and to advance social work practices beyond conventional clinical domains.

-As an educator of nearly 25 years, my teaching approach addresses curriculum violence using culturally sustaining pedagogies, trauma-informed teaching, and multi-modal/experiential learning.
+As an educator of more than 25 years, my teaching approach addresses curriculum violence using culturally sustaining pedagogies, trauma-informed teaching, and multi-modal/experiential learning.
 Being able to teach and learn in democratic learning environments helps me remain committed to a collaborative space where each member’s perspectives and voices shape how we learn together.
 I was a long-time teacher and director at the Albany Free School and co-founder of Grand Street Community Arts, a community center in Albany, NY’s South End.
 I was a museum educator and assistant director of the New York State Museum’s Youth Services, which included award-winning programs such as the Museum Club, Discovery Squad, and Time Tunnel Summer Camp.
 Beginning in 2018, I was a part-time instructor in the School of Social Work at UGA and I have experience teaching advanced research, clinical, generalist, HBSE, field seminars, and anti-racism courses at the undergraduate and graduate levels.
 I was the project coordinator for the Trauma Informed Library Transformation (TILT) program embedding trauma-informed services in the Athens-Clarke County public library system.

 Clinically, I have more than 10 years of experience as a social worker in community mental health and crisis intervention services.
 I am a psychotherapist, clinical supervisor, and clinical operations administrator at Project Family, a community mental health agency in Athens, Georgia.
 Previously, I was the Director of Youth Services for Advantage Behavioral Health Systems and oversaw multiple state and federally-funded programs totaling $1.6 million annually for youth mental health, school-based services, early psychosis, suicide prevention, and young adult services.
 In this role, I oversaw a team of more than 40 clinicians, paraprofessionals, and staff providing services across 10 counties in northeast Georgia.
-I was an on-call advocate for the Cottage of Northeast Georgia, providing crisis intervention and advocacy for sexual assault survivors.
+I was also an on-call advocate for the Cottage of Northeast Georgia, providing crisis intervention and advocacy for sexual assault survivors.
 As a clinical intern, I worked in settings addressing homelessness, cancer support, mutual aid groups, oncology social work services, and piloted a program to embed social workers in a local urology clinic to increase resource connections and provide brokered case management.
 I have served as a psychotherapist, crisis interventionist, clinical supervisor, and clinical liaison in community mental health and as an expert witness in Georgia’s juvenile court system.

 A long-time community organizer, I seek to amplify the voices of people living in city contexts (aka urban communities) and develop interventions that foster collective efficacy and emancipatory healing spaces.
 I provide trauma-informed organizational training to school systems, libraries, youth-centered organizations, community services, and child welfare systems.
 In 2021, I joined the Georgia Conflict Center as a board member and served as Board president from 2022 - 2023.
 I believe deeply in being civically engaged, and I remain active in numerous community organizations and projects.
 I work with youthspaces (organizations centering collaborative work with young people) to become trauma-informed and advance social work practice in non-traditional/non-clinical settings.

-I have a number of publications and have presented at more than 200 professional community presentations, trainings, workshops, and juried conference presentations.
+I have a number of publications and have presented at more than 300 professional community presentations, trainings, workshops, and juried conference presentations.
 In 2023, I was featured along with my colleague, Bhawin Suchak, Co-Executive Director of Youth FX, in NY Now, a weekly news feature on the NY PBS affiliate WMHT discussing the role of digital storytelling in addressing youth mental health.
 In 2022, I was a Society for Social Work Research “Brief & Brilliant” scholar and presented “I got your back: Digital storytelling and socially engaged art as macro-therapeutic interventions to foster community-level collective efficacy and positive youth development.”
 My dissertation was in collaboration with Youth FX, a digital filmmaking program for young people in Albany, NY.
 Together, Youth FX and I released a short ethnocinemagraphic documentary and a poetry zine titled “Storying as Reclamation” in March 2023 about this collaboration and have plans for a book collaboration in 2024.

 Research Interests